mariekeschouwstra/site/publications.md

 ## Articles in collections, reviews, proceedings papers

+Carcassi, F., Schouwstra, M. & Kirby, S. (2020).
+The Advantage of Extreme Meanings in Cultural Evolution.
+In Ravignani, A., Barbieri, C., Martins, M., Flaherty, M., Jadoul, Y., Lattenkamp, E., Little, H., Mudd, K. & Verhoef, T. (Eds.): The Evolution of Language: Proceedings of the 13th International Conference (EvoLang13). doi:10.17617/2.3190925.

-Carcassi, F., Kirby, S., Schouwstra, M. (2018)  The evolution of adjectival monotonicity. *Proceedings of Sinn und Bedeutung*.
+Carcassi, F., Kirby, S., Schouwstra, M. (2019)  The evolution of adjectival monotonicity. *Proceedings of Sinn und Bedeutung*.

 Flaherty, M., Schouwstra, M. & Goldin-Meadow, S. (2018).
 Do we see word order patterns from silent gesture studies in a new natural language?
 In Cuskley, C., Flaherty, M., Little, H., McCrohon, L., Ravignani, A. & Verhoef, T. (Eds.):  *The Evolution of Language: Proceedings of the 12th International Conference (EVOLANGXII)*. doi:10.12775/3991-1.030